folke/lazy.nvim/docs/packages.md

 When a plugin contains a `*-1.rockspec` file, **lazy.nvim** will automatically build the rock and its dependencies.

+A **rockspec** will only be used if one of the following is true:

+- the package does not have a `/lua` directory
+- the package has a complex build step
+- the package has dependencies (excluding `lua`)

 ## Packspec

 Supports the [pkg.json](https://github.com/nvim-lua/nvim-package-specification/issues/41) format,